ParabolInc/nest-graphql-endpoint/README.md

 5. In the event of a name conflict, it will alias fields before the request is fetched.
 6. When the endpoint responds, it will de-alias the response, re-apply the `__typename` prefix, and filter the errors by path
 7. For field resolvers, it removes any types that don't exist on the endpoint & then sends the request.

+### Limnitations

+- FragmentDefinitions are assumed equal if they have matching names (Relay compiler guarantees this)

 ### License